-This time we are going to share a repair case about iPhone 6 no speaker sound.
+This time we are going to share a repair case about iPhone 6 won’t turn on and iPhone 6 no speaker sound.
 After a thoroughly troubleshooting, we found that this problem was caused by an oxidized pin of a pseudo soldered component.
 Some iPhone may have components pseudo soldering problem when leaving the factory.
 As time goes by, operating environment and personal habits of users may accelerate the oxidation or shedding of pseudo soldered components.
 Let’s see all the details.

 Customer says his iPhone 6 has no speaker when receiving calls, and no sound comes out when playing music by loudspeaker.

 After receiving the phone, we power it on.
 And go to Settings-Sounds-Ringtone.
 Select one in the list.
 The iPhone 6 has no speaker sound coming out.
 While with headphones plugged in, it works all normal.
 This phenomenon indicates a normal condition of audio IC.
 So the faulty may relate to the loudspeaker&audio power amplifier circuit.

 Step 1: Disassemble the phone, and measure the resistance value of 1# and 2# on charging port flex cable connector.
 The normal resistance value indicates a normal loudspeaker buzzer.